larigens/lari-gui/README.md

 ## Description
  I am an aspiring software engineer living in Atlanta, GA and currently studying full-stack web development at Georgia Tech.

+This portfolio is a showcase of the skills and abilities that I have developed, so that an employer can assess whether I am a good candidate for an open position.

 ## Installation

 No installation is required.
 Simply click on the link below to access the website.